gdcc/dataverse-kubernetes/docs/day1/resources.rst

 .. seealso::

   For development or demo use, you'll be good in most cases with much less.
-  When running with only 1 GiB of RAM, you need to tweak the JVM to use at least 512 MiB of heap space.
+  You need to ensure the JVM uses at least 512 MiB for heap space.
   Using less heap space will not even deploy successfully.

   .. toggle-header::
     :header: Development values are hidden on purpose to avoid confusion. *Expand/hide*

+    1 GiB RAM means 717 MB of heap space with 70% default setting, which is safe.
+    You can tweak the setting to match your necessities like below:

     .. code-block:: yaml